sameer25bai10985-alt/student-grade-calculator/README.md

 # Student Grade Calculator (Python)

 This is a simple Python project for calculating a student's grade based on marks.
-It is suitable for B.Tech CSE 1st-year students learning basic Python programming.

 ## Features
 - Takes marks of 5 subjects as input